abalan06/project2_website/README.md

 <img width="643" alt="title" src="https://user-images.githubusercontent.com/84313183/124281074-f1419700-db7b-11eb-9efe-c870bdaebcc1.png">

 Save the file, and refresh the page in your browser.
-You should see that the page title (in the tab, or in the system menu) now says 'xxxxxx'.
+You should see that the page title (in the tab, or in the system menu) now says 'xxxx'.

 ## (4) Heading
 We'll now add a heading, making some text appear in the page.